Last Updated: September 27, 2019 Abhishek Gurung

 Kukke Subramanya Temple: Receive a shower of blessings and relish the panoramic view of Kumara Parvatha

-Overlooking the best trekking spot of Kumara Parvatha mountain, Kukke Subramanya Temple resides luxuriously surrounded by an abundance of natural beauty in village Subramanya.
-This temple is dedicated to the son of Lord Shiva, Kartikeya who is worshipped as Lord Subramanya, the serpent king.
-It is said that, the serpents including Vasuki seeked refuge under Lord Kartikeya when they were threatened by the Garuda.
+Overlooking the best trekking spot of Kumara Parvatha mountain, the 5000 year old temple of Kukke Subramanya, resides luxuriously surrounded by an abundance of natural beauty in Karnataka.
+This temple is dedicated to the son of Lord Shiva, Kartikeya who is worshiped as Lord Subramanya, the serpent king.
+It is said that the serpents including Vasuki seeked refuge under Lord Kartikeya when they were threatened by the Garuda, Lord Vishnu’s carrier bird.

 - Main Deity: Lord Subramanya